 - response-padding The EDNS Padding option is intended to improve confidentiality when DNS queries are sent over an encrypted channel, by reducing the variability in packet sizes.
-If a query: - 1. contains an EDNS Padding option, - 2. includes a valid server cookie or uses TCP, - 3. is not signed using TSIG or SIG(0), and - 4. is from a client whose address matches the specified ACL, then the response is padded with an EDNS Padding option to a multiple of block-size bytes.
+If a query: - 1. contains an EDNS Padding option, - 2. includes a valid server cookie or uses TCP, then the response is padded with an EDNS Padding option to a multiple of block-size bytes.
 If these conditions are not met, the response is not padded.